Pharmaceutical Affairs Act

 1. This Act becomes effective from the date of promulgation.

 2. The enforcement date of Article 53 hereof, which was amended and published on May 7, 1997, shall be set by the Executive Yuan.
-Articles which have been amended on May 5, 2006 will be enforced as of July 1, 2006.
+Articles that have been amended on May 5, 2006, shall be enforced as of July 1, 2006.

 3. The enforcement date of Chapter 4-1 and Articles 92-1, 100, and 100-1 and 92-2 hereof, which have been amended on December 29, 2017, shall be set by the Executive Yuan.